Civeloo/BinanceSpotBot/README.md

 Recommendation:
 Use to accompany your trading strategy, it replaces the task of constantly creating orders manually, but the profit depends on you.
-Usar para acompañar tu estrategia de trading, reemplaza la tarea de crear contantemente ordenes manualmente, pero la ganancia depende de vos.
+Usar para acompañar tu estrategia de trading, reemplaza la tarea de crear constantemente ordenes manualmente, pero la ganancia depende de vos.

 *Api/Secret Key:
 Binance API Keys.